 What can you do to turn a profit with marginal land?

-This question was puzzling Brian Wilson before he met Neil Watkins of Energy Crops Consultancy at a Farmers’ Discussion Group.
+This question was puzzling Brian Wilson before he met Energy Crops Consultancy (ECC) at a Farmers’ Discussion Group.
 Brian farms 200 acres in Cumbria with a diverse mix of grazing, sheep and cows.
 Some of his land is not exactly what you might call prime; in Brian’s own words, “it was severely disadvantaged.”
 Parts of this poorer land that Brian ultimately planted with willow is too steep even for this very versatile crop and most of it is very wet, year round.
 Brian had only ever been able to use it as sheep grazing land as there was no chance of growing arable crops on it.

 What Brian wanted was a way to farm the land that would give at least as good a return as grazing sheep on it and actually provide an usable income.
-With help from a Natural England grant (no longer available) and guidance from Neil, he planted SRC Willow.
+With help from a Natural England grant (no longer available) and guidance from ECC, he planted SRC Willow.

 Such was the poor quality of the land, that the planting was left quite late in the year as the land was so waterlogged, but willow’s calendar is very flexible, with wide windows for both planting and harvesting.